Gabrieleas10/Audio_Analisys/README.md

 # Audio_Analisys

- Script that converts audio files .wac in string, plot the audio frequency and make a word cloud with hot words.
+ Script that converts audio files .wav in string, plot the audio frequency and make a word cloud with hot words.

  # Installation: